MichaelG-create/MichaelG-create/README.md

 ### 👨‍🔬 A bit of background

+I worked for 12 years as a physics and chemistry teacher in middle and high school.
+This experience allowed me to develop my ability to communicate technical information clearly to diverse audiences.

-I hold a PhD in experimental physics where I worked on swimming microalgae dynamics.
+I led experimental research during my PhD in experimental physics, investigating microscale swimming dynamics of microalgae.
 I processed and analyzed hundreds of GBs of experimental videos using:
+I processed and analyzed 100+ GB of experimental video data :
-- 🐍 Python
+- 🐍 using Python
-- ⚙️ Custom tracking algorithms
+- ⚙️ using custom tracking algorithms
-- 📈 Statistics on trajectories (MSD, angular correlations, etc.)
+- 📈 extracting trajectory statistics (e.g., mean squared displacement, angular correlations).

+I also worked 2 years as a Retail Banking Advisor.
+That's where I discovered a passion for financial markets.

 ---
 ![Python](https://img.shields.io/badge/Python-3776AB?style=for-the-badge&logo=python&logoColor=white)